Get the Glossary

 What Your 1099-MISC Includes

-Before you even get to the 1099 tax form, make sure you've provided a completed Form W-9 to the payor.
-The W-9 will include all your pertinent tax information: name, social security number or tax identification number, and address.
+Before you even get to the 1099, make sure that you have provided a completed Form W-9 to the payor.
+The W-9 will include all your pertinent tax information: name, social security number or tax identification number and address.

 At the end of each business year, businesses prepare a Form 1099-MISC with information from the Form W-9.
-You should receive the Form 1099-MISC by January 31 of each year it is reporting nonemployee compensation.
+You should receive the Form 1099-MISC by January 31st of each year it is reporting nonemployee compensation .
 The document is broken down into a few separate sections.
-The first section on the top left is the business address and company name.
+The first section on the top left is the business' address and company name.
 You'll find your tax information from your W-9 directly beneath that.
 The rest of the Form 1099-MISC is reporting what income you received and whether any amounts were withheld from it.

 What Does Each Box Mean?